OLAMIDE OGUNDARE

 My academic journey has taken me from the University of Ibadan, Nigeria, where I earned a B.A. in Linguistics and an M.A. in African Studies (Cultural and Media Studies), to the University of Utah, where I completed an M.A. in Linguistics.

-Beyond healthcare, I’m deeply interested in how media representation shapes the perceptions of girls, women, and marginalized groups, particularly around issues of politics, race, and power.
+Furthermore, I’m deeply interested in how media representation shapes the perceptions of girls, women, and marginalized groups, particularly around issues of politics, race, and power.

 My previous research projects include 'The Portrayal of Africans' Image and Identity in Black Panther and Beasts of No Nation' and 'Crosslinguistic Variability Judgement of Telicity in Yoruba and English'.